Convertible Promissory Note: Everything You Need to Know

 While a convertible promissory note is usually unsecured, meaning you don't need to put up collateral against it, a convertible debenture requires the company seeking financing to put up some collateral in case they are unable to pay back the principal and interest.
 It usually includes other protective provisions that benefit the investor.

 - What is SAFE?

 SAFE stands for Simple Agreement for Future Equity.
 SAFE is like a warrant that entitles investors to shares in the company, usually preferred stock, if and when there is a future valuation event.
 These documents are usually longer than convertible promissory notes, there is a loophole that allows dividends to be paid to common holders and not SAFE holders, there is no interest accrued as with a promissory note, and there is no minimum fundraising amount for the next equity round that would trigger the conversion.

 - Is a convertible promissory note always classed as a security?

 No, it is not always considered a security.
 Many securities lawyers believe that a convertible promissory note is always a security because a convertible note is an investment of money in a company with profits that will come solely from the efforts of others.
 This is how the law defines something as a security.
 Yet, a convertible promissory note is not always changed into stocks, in which case it is actually a loan, not an investment.

 If you need help with convertible promissory notes, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.